 - Wash your hands after driving and make your passengers wash hands as well.

-- Pregnant women, infants, and children are especially vulnerable to health impacts of toxic chemical exposure.
+- Pregnant women, infants, and children are especially vulnerable to the health impacts of toxic chemical exposure.

 - Remove everything from your back pockets.
 Lower back, hips, and pelvis will be uneven creating pressure points leading to back pain.